 - Do you know how to set up your workstation to minimise the load on your neck , shoulders and nervous system?

-Here are Synergy Physio’s top 5 tips to improve your workstation setup and prevent the onset of pain:
+Here are Synergy Physio’s top 5 tips to improve your workstation setup and prevent the onset of tech neck:

 - Ensure your keyboard and mouse are close to your body.
 When you are at your desk, tuck your chair all the way in and have your elbows roughly at 90 degrees.
 Your keyboard and mouse should be somewhere within easy reach.
-Stretching further out to the mouse or keyboard contributes to a slumped posture and also adds load to the neck and shoulders.
+Stretching further out to the mouse or keyboard contributes to a slumped posture and also adds load to the neck and shoulders causing tech neck.
 Here is a quick video to show you how!

 - Screen height.
 Ensure the top of your computer screen is roughly in line with the level of your eyes.
 Unfortunately this means that using a laptop for a long period of time can be problematic.
 The reason being, if you set your keyboard up at the right height with your elbows at 90 degrees, the screen of a laptop is too low for your neck and your eyes.
 (And if you elevate your screen height then the keyboard is too high for your arms!).
 If you are working for long periods of time on a laptop it’s recommended that you get a detachable or external keyboard.
 That way you can place your laptop on a phonebook or at an elevated height with the top of the screen level with your eyes.
 You can then also have your keyboard positioned appropriately for your arms.